Person

 Flow

-• Needle blight, which has devastated Scots pine populations
+• Needle blight affecting Scots pine populations

-• Increasing drought stress from rising temperatures
+• Increasing drought stress linked to rising temperatures

-• Biodiversity decline, especially in specialist species
+• Decline in biodiversity, particularly among specialist species

-• Introducing drought-tolerant conifers and broadleaf species
+• Introducing drought-tolerant conifer and broadleaf species

 Cycles